glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 Not as popular as MySQL
 : - Fewer third-party tools can help manage a PostgreSQL database.
 : - not as many experienced database administrators

+---

+## How to choose RDBMSs?
+Here is a list of questions that you may ask yourself/your team/your clients before deciding on the RDBMS for a specific project.

+== 1.
+Are you working with a big amount of data? ==